aeconoclast/aeconoclast.github.io/docs/gh-site-hassle.md

 ### Progress Thu 20 Nov 2025 21:11
 #### Summary of work done today
 1. Created a new repository called [glum-giggle](https://github.com/aeconoclast/glum-giggle) as suggested by the [Quickstart guide](https://docs.github.com/en/pages/quickstart).
-    i. ***A new repository is required to publish a GitHub Pages site.
+    - ***A new repository is required to publish a GitHub Pages site.
 Unfortunately, when one attempts to create a new repo, GitHub asks to give a new name.
 So I gave the name as glum-giggle.
 This was the first problem with this exercise.***
 2. The minimal theme used in the Quickstart Guide linked back to repo glum-giggle which I didn't want.
 3. I changed to the Cayman theme which still showed the link to glum-giggle.
 4. The only way to get rid of the link seems to customize the Jekyll theme.
 To do that, I
-    i.
-Installed ruby.
+    - Installed ruby.
-    ii.
-Created a local copy of the repo.
+    - Created a local copy of the repo.
 5. By that time, GitHub started showing this warning: *"GitHub users are now required to enable two-factor authentication as an additional security measure.
 Your activity on GitHub includes you in this requirement.
 You will need to enable two-factor authentication on your account before January 04, 2026, or be restricted from account actions."*

 **Next Steps**